amcknight/gab/README.md

 - Make it interruptable and restartable, especially by voice
 - Use multiple voices for menus vs story
 - Make story able to continue indefinitely using maximum prompt length
-### Pykka + FSM + Events + Decorators
-- Create a decorator for Events+State
-- Split out into a library
 ### Room
 - Fix the key capture (or remove the need for key capture)

 # Changelog
 ### Unreleased
 - Remove .wav files after .mp3s are created
 - Refactored to the Actor Model
 - Added Message classes
 - Used dispatcher decorators, a directory, and a "Head" object to organize code
 - Added a state machine for limbic
 - Made the Worker into a Fleet called a Cortex
 - Added logging
+- Created a decorator for Events+State
+- Separated generic pykka extensions into a pykkachu file
+- Split out the generic pykka extension into a library and importing it